 The application package follows this Program Description.
-The Program Description and application in WORD-format are available at www.thda.org.
-At the THDA website, click on GOVERNMENT & NONPROFIT PARTNERS then TENNESSEE HOUSING TRUST FUND for links to the THTF Competitive Grants Administrators page and the FY 2022 Summer Program Description and application.
+The Program Description and Application Package are available in WORD-format at www.thda.org.
+At the THDA website, click on GOVERNMENT & NONPROFIT PARTNERS, then TENNESSEE HOUSING TRUST FUND for links to the THTF Competitive Grants Administrators page and the FY 2022 Winter Program Description and Application Package.
 If you have questions, please call (615) 815-2034.